karthick-kk/karthick-kk-hugo/content/resume.md

 Client: [The Northern Trust](https://northerntrust.com) Domain: *Banking*

+`Responsibilities:`
-Server provisioning for new applications including weblogic, apache, tomcat, `Oracle HTTP` server running cross platform databases.
+- Orchestrated server provisioning for new applications, including setups involving WebLogic, Apache, Tomcat, and `Oracle HTTP` Server, operating across various platform databases.
-* Server build based on application requirement including cluster servers using veritas and application level oracle http based webservers.
-* Weblogic installation and configuration to allow middleware apps to communicate with underlying webservers
-* Install and test `DR` servers
-* Migration and upgrade of servers
+- Managed server builds tailored to application requirements, including the deployment of clustered servers using Veritas and Oracle HTTP Server for application-level web services.
+- Installed and configured WebLogic to facilitate communication between middleware applications and underlying web servers.
+- Implemented and tested `disaster recovery` (DR) servers to ensure data integrity and system resilience.
+- Conducted server migration and upgrade tasks to maintain system performance and security.

 `Achievements:`
-- Automation of server build process improved the turaround time of new server provisioning from 3 days to 4 hours with all the post validation and sign offs
+- Implemented automation in the server build process, drastically reducing the turnaround time for new server provisioning from 3 days to just 4 hours, inclusive of all post-validation and sign-offs.
-- Devoid of manual tasks by replacing dependent team tasks with REST API calls.
+- Eliminated manual tasks by replacing team-dependent activities with REST API calls, streamlining processes and enhancing efficiency.

 **IBM [2008-2010]**